Privacy Policy

 Third-party links and services

-Third-party plug-ins also may collect information about your use of the Site.
+Third-party plug-ins also may collect information about your use of the site.
 As an example, when you load a page on totum.com that has a social plug-in from a third-party site or service, such as a “Like” or “Send” button, you are also loading content from that third-party site.
 That site may request cookies directly from your browser.
 These interactions are subject to the privacy policy of the third-party site.
-In addition, certain cookies and other similar technologies on the Site are used by third parties for targeted online marketing and other purposes.
-These technologies allow a partner to recognise your computer or mobile device each time you use the Services.
+In addition, certain cookies and other similar technologies on the site are used by third parties for targeted online marketing and other purposes.
+These technologies allow a partner to recognise your computer or mobile device each time you use the services.
 Please be aware that when you use third-party sites or services, their own terms and privacy policies will govern your use of those sites or services.
-TOTUM chooses and manages these third-party technologies placed on its Sites.
+TOTUM chooses and manages these third-party technologies placed on its sites.
 However, these are third-party technologies, and they are subject to that third party's privacy policy.

 Children